KaiusJin/Website_Admin/README.md

 - Personal journal and journey scene descriptions
 - Public media uploads

 Content is written directly to the live tables.
-There is no draft, publish-status, visibility, translation, or content-preview workflow.
+The Profile & Contact editor includes Classic copy and Journey English/Chinese copy in one profile record.
+There is no draft, publish-status, visibility, or content-preview workflow.

 ## Local development